Liqueurs & Spirits

 Cointreau: unparalleled charm

 Authenticity, avant-garde and elegance make up the DNA of the House of Cointreau.
 The famous bottle with square facets and rounded corners, inspired by a perfume bottle from the 1900s, is continuing its career with mischief: like the Parisian woman who fascinates women from all over the world: sparkling, spiritual, free, and always so elegant.
-This particular charm is perfectly embodied by Laetitia Casta, the Creative Director since January 2015.
 Sales of the liqueur have raced ahead of those of triple secs, especially in the United States, its leading market.
 Americans are crazy about Cointreau Rickey, the name adopted for what the French call Cointreau Fizz.
 London, Brussels and the big Australian cities are catching up with New York and San Francisco: more than one thousand bars now have their own versions of Cointreau Fizz: half a lime, a few centilitres of Cointreau and a jet of fizzy water.